farisazny/MAD-Leaf-Disease-Flutter-App/README.md

 ## Running the files:

 ### a.
 Place the LeafModel.h5 into the Models folder.
-   - Download the LeafModel.h5 [here](https://drive.google.com/file/d/1n6spyS4-AnUtszy1_JwU09VcoJ0VNTOT/view?usp=sharing) and place it under `Leaf Disease API > Models`.
+   - Download the LeafModel.h5 [here](https://drive.google.com/file/d/1n6spyS4-AnUtszy1_JwU09VcoJ0VNTOT/view?usp=sharing) and place it under `Leaf Disease API`.

 ### b.
 Using Postman to test the API:
    1. Press the POST method.